CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 ![](img/circle-no-aa.png) ![](img/circle-with-aa.png)

 Anti-aliasing can even out rough edges.
 This is done by "jittering" the rays' x and y positions slightly at each iteration.
 The effect is most noticible in high-contrast situations, as in the images above.
 The image on the left has anti-aliasing disabled, while the image on the right has AA enabled.
 The image on the right appears less pixelated.

+#### Sorting
+In theory, sorting by material type should yield a large improvement.
+The GPUs scheduler can skip warps if each thread in the warp is returned.
+Sorting by material type should increase the liklihood of this happening.
+In addition, it should clean up memory accesses and branch prediction since most warps will consist of a single material type.

+Unfortunately, as shown in the graph above, this theoretical gain was not realized.
+The overhead of sorting is much greater than the gains it provides.

 #### Stream Compaction
 Interestingly, stream compaction resulted in a slight decrease in performance.
 In theory, we should be able to eliminate many of the dead, black rays; but at least with the current implementation, the compaction overhead was to great to yield any appreciable results.